course-kit/guides/getting-started.md

 - Redirecting to the next incomplete lesson when a lesson is completed
 - Seeing enrolled and unenrolled courses

-Let’s first look at the API methods, then we’ll see how these are utilized in the UI to provide these features to your course.
+Let's first look at the API methods, then we'll see how these are utilized in the UI to provide these features to your course.

 ### Creating user instance

-Once we’ve imported the `UserLoader` class we can create a new user instance.
+Once we've imported the `UserLoader` class we can create a new user instance.
 We can then use the `createUser` method which will return a promise that resolves to an object that contains the `status`, `loginUrl`, and `user` object.

-The `status` and `loginUrl` are exactly the same as with the Video API so I won’t repeat their explanation.
+The `status` and `loginUrl` are exactly the same as with the Video API so I won't repeat their explanation.
 The `user` object methods will be covered as we go.

 ```jsx
 import { UserLoader } from '@coursekit/client'